Logiqx/gps-wizard/docs/README.md

 #### Data Fields

+The section above provides links to pages for each individual file reader, including descriptions of all the fields that are loaded into ndarrays.

-The various data fields supported by the GPS Wizard readers are described on a separate [page](data.md).
+The various data fields supported by all of the file readers are described on a separate [page](data.md).
+This can provide useful when comparing the different file formats.